 Buying bulls on a property allows better comparison within that herd, but how do you compare these cattle with cattle from other herds?

 BREEDPLAN is the Australian and international beef cattle performance recording and evaluation scheme.
 It has been available since 1985, and there are now more than 2000 seedstock herds enrolled in Australia.
-Most breeds are represented.
+Almost 40 beef cattle breeds are represented.

 As a testimony to BREEDPLAN’s international standing, most of the New Zealand stud industry is now enrolled, together with the Hereford, Salers, Braunvieh and Shorthorn associations in the United States, and several breeds in South Africa.
 There are also enrolled herds in Canada, Europe, Thailand, Argentina and Mexico.